Don Freeman - book author

 Frequent subjects included Broadway theatre, politics, and the circus.
 He was also a jazz musician, and the brother of circus entrepreneur Randy Freeman.

 Don Freeman is the author of books: Corduroy, A Pocket for Corduroy, Corduroy's Best Halloween Ever!, Dandelion, Fly High, Fly Low, A Rainbow of My Own, Earl the Squirrel, Norman the Doorman, Quiet!
-There's a Canary in the Library, Corduroy's Christmas Surprise
+There's a Canary in the Library, Corduroy Goes to the Doctor

 When Dandelion arrives the hostess doesn't recognize her friend, and closes the door in his face!
 After a storm reduces Dandelion to his former scruffy self, he is welcomed to the party, and everyone, including Dandelion, laughs when they realize that he was that silly looking dandy.